pkerpedjiev/emptypipes/_posts/2015-08-03-random-finding.md

 ### Conclusion ###

-The best strategy, which isn't illustrated here, is for people to choose a point at which they meet if they get lost.
+The best strategy is for people to choose a point at which they meet if they get lost.
+When both people go to the center, it takes a median of 3 moves and will never take more than four moves (on an 8x8 grid).

 Often times, however, this doesn't enter the conversation and an ad-hoc strategy must be selected.
 The second best option is for one person to stop moving and for the other to scan the search area looking for them.
 This also requires a certain amount of prior coordination to determine who will stop.
 If both people decide to stop, then it stands to reason that they'll never find each other.
 Thus, when there is no agreed upon strategy, it appears that the best choice is to walk around avoiding places that you've already been and taking a random turn here or there.

+Finally, if you're really lazy it pays off to walk to the center and wait there.
+This will actually lead to a faster rendezvous when the other person is walking around randomly than walking around randomly yourself.

 Good luck!

 Read on for a look at the distributions of finding times and the application that made all of this possible.